One-Nexus/Synergy/README.md

 #### header.json

-To start with we'll create all configurable aspects of the module by adding them to `header.json`:
+Synergy abstracts a new layer ontop of your UI module's styles and scripts to isolate all configurable aspects in the form of a JSON file:

 ```json
 {